sveltejs/kit/documentation/docs/30-advanced/25-errors.md

 ### Error objects

-SvelteKit doesn't expose errors to users directly, Instead, errors are represented as simple `{ message: string }` objects by default.
+SvelteKit distinguishes between expected and unexpected errors, both of which are represented as simple `{ message: string }` objects by default.

 You can add additional properties, like a `code` or a tracking `id`, as shown below.